A Full Dive into Realizing the Edge-enabled Metaverse: Visions, Enabling Technologies,and Challenges: Computation

 The authors in~\cite{romero2014fitnets} extend the work in~\cite{hinton2015distilling} and find that using the teacher's intermediate hidden layers of information can improve the final performance of the student.
 With this information, the authors propose FitNets.
 Unlike~\cite{hinton2015distilling}, the student in FitNets is deeper and thinner than the teacher so that it can generalize better or run faster.
 Simulation results confirm that the deeper models generalize better, and the thinner model significantly reduces the computational burden on resource-constrained devices.
 In the smallest network, the student is 36 times smaller than the teacher, with only a $1.3\%$ drop in performance.
-Although there is a slight trade-off between efficiency and performance, the student is always significantly faster than the teacher and the student is small in size.
-This shows the promise of knowledge distillation in deploying lightweight models on resource constrained mobile devices.
+Although there is a slight trade-off between efficiency and performance, the student is always significantly faster than the teacher, and the student is small in size.
+This shows the effectiveness of knowledge distillation in deploying lightweight models on resource-constrained mobile devices.
+As such, the cognitive avatars in the Metaverse can interact with human players in real-time and release their power to help users handle some simple but tedious work.

-Instead of using only one large model, the authors in~\cite{wu2019multi} propose to use multiple teachers to transfer the knowledge to a single student.
-The student is trained using the average output of the teachers.
-The authors explain that the student learns better than using a single teacher as multiple teachers with different input types can pass more comprehensive knowledge to the student.
-Using information from various applications in the Metaverse, the model in the edge device can then be trained to learn more in-depth knowledge to increase the model accuracy.